DAY 1: CUSCO-QESUNO-ANATA

 A beautiful reflection of our attitude in everything we do, is making life richer and more meaningful for all involved.

 Please read carefully the following information; it will help with your questions about our services and the Rainbow Mountain Hike.

 You will be greeted at Cusco airport and taken to your hotel, please ensure that you inform us of your full flight details at least 14 days prior to trek´s start.
 Look out for our representative holding an orange board of SAM Travel Peru at the arrival terminal.

 Of course!
-During the Choquequirao Trek 4 days your main luggage can be stored at our office or at your hotel, both are for free.
+During the trek your main luggage can be stored at our office or at your hotel, both are for free.

 HOW TO BOOK THE RAINBOW MOUNTAIN HIKE

 Please be ready with the following information (FROM EACH PARTICIPANT in your group).
 We cannot purchase entrance tickets to Machu Picchu, train tickets without the following information: